mainkoon81/R-project/README.md

 - **[Goodness of Fit]**

 The deviance goodness of fit test-statistic is already given in the output from the glm() through `summary(fit)`.
+Fnd the ”Residual Deviance” value.

 ```
 ##Using 'HLtest()' in the 'binomTools' package to complete the Hosmer-Lemeshow goodness-of-fit test##
 install.packages("binomTools")